The Integrated Project Team is currently focussed on the following activities:

 - Construction of sediment basins and other storm water controls to reduce sediment and other pollutants currently washing into the environmental area.

 Ongoing land maintenance works will continue, which include:

 - Other restorative works along the edge of the environmental area.

 On-site investigations and technical studies

-Detailed planning studies are underway, covering assessment reports on site contamination, bushfire, water impact, biodiversity, agricultural, traffic, heritage, noise and vibration, air quality, aviation, social impact, and infrastructure management.
+Further detailed planning studies have been undertaken, covering assessment reports on site contamination, bushfire, water impact, biodiversity, agricultural, traffic, heritage, noise and vibration, air quality, aviation, social impact, and infrastructure management.

-The major tender for construction of the Tweed Valley Hospital was released on 12 October 2018, seeking early involvement from contractors in the planning, design, and delivery of the new hospital.
+The tender for the early construction works of the Tweed Valley Hospital was awards to Lendlease in December 2018.
+This has enabled their early involvement in the planning, design, and delivery of the new hospital.

 For more information click here